lcaron/opal/README.md

 The goal of this project is to propose new widgets for the SWT API.
 Some widgets are new, some others are a port of existing widgets made with Swing.

-# V1.0.1 is out
+# V1.0.2 is out
-Version 1.0.1 is ready.
+Version 1.0.2 is ready.
+It contains bug fixes and few enhancements.
 You can download
-* the jar library at https://drive.google.com/file/d/0BxckedW58_H5SlRZTGQyVV8zVEU/edit?usp=sharing
+* the jar library at [https://github.com/lcaron/opal/blob/releases/V1.0.2/opal-1.0.2.jar](https://github.com/lcaron/opal/blob/releases/V1.0.2/opal-1.0.2.jar)
-* the source code at https://drive.google.com/file/d/0BxckedW58_H5RkVsMDJ6a3h6V0k/edit?usp=sharing
+* the source code at [https://github.com/lcaron/opal/blob/releases/V1.0.2/opal-1.0.2-src.zip](https://github.com/lcaron/opal/blob/releases/V1.0.2/opal-1.0.2-src.zip)
-* the OSGI bundle at https://drive.google.com/file/d/0BxckedW58_H5dUZKY0J2b3pwRWc/edit?usp=sharing
+* the OSGI bundle at [https://github.com/lcaron/opal/blob/releases/V1.0.2/opal-1.0.2-plugin.jar](https://github.com/lcaron/opal/blob/releases/V1.0.2/opal-1.0.2-plugin.jar)

 # Important notice